isomerpages/moe-peitongpri/_physical-health-and-education/ACES: iACE Through Sports/ACES: iACE Through Sports.md

-Through the event, we hope to equip students with Paralympic Values of courage, determination, inspiration, and equity to be able to achieve the impossible in their lives.<br><br>
+Through the event, we hope to equip students with Paralympic Values of courage, determination, inspiration, and equity to be able to achieve the impossible in their lives.<br><br><br>

 ## ActiveSG